raysan5/raylib/HELPME.md

 	- Translators / Localizators - Can you translate raylib to another language?
 	- Documentation / Tutorials / Example writters - Can you write some tutorial / example?
 	- Web Development - Can you help with the web?
 Can you setup a forum?
-	- Porting to Linux and OSX - Can you compile and test raylib on another OS?
+	- Porting to Linux, OSX... - Can you compile and test raylib on another OS?
 	- Testers of current features and multiple systems - Can you find some bug on raylib?

 If you can not help on any of the above points but you still want to contribute in some way... please, consider helping